Mini flyweight: Late 1980s (1987–1989)

 The division also saw its first champions not from Latin America or Asia when Scotland's Paul Weir won the vacant WBO title over Fernando Martinez in May 1993.
 This was followed by South Africa's Zolani Petelo who won the IBF title in December 1997.

 Other notable fighters of this period included, Hi-Yong Choi, Hideyuki Ohashi, Alex Sánchez, Wandee Chor Chareon, Rocky Lin, Ala Villamor, Kermin Guardia, Noel Arambulet, Songkram Porpaoin, and Osvaldo Guerrero.

 2000s

 In the early part of the decade, José Antonio Aguirre and Iván Calderón were the most decorated champions.

 Muhammad Rachman, Yutaka Niida, and Eagle Kyowa became champions.
-José Antonio Aguirre began to decline but Iván Calderón continued to defend his WBO title until August 2007 when he moved up to light flyweight.
+José Antonio Aguirre began to decline, but Iván Calderón continued to defend his WBO title until August 2007, when he moved up to light flyweight.

 In the later part of the decade, Oleydong Sithsamerchai, Donnie Nietes, Raúl García, and Román González were champions.

 2010s

-In the early part of the decade many of the fighters from the end of the 2000s continued to find success.
-However new faces have included Denver Cuello and Kazuto Ioka (nephew of 1980s champion Hiroki Ioka).
-In the latter part of the decade Thai boxers returned to dominance with Thammanoon Niyomtrong and Chayaphon Moonsri winning titles and staying undefeated.
+In the early part of the decade, many of the fighters from the end of the 2000s continued to find success.
+However, new faces have included Denver Cuello and Kazuto Ioka (nephew of 1980s champion Hiroki Ioka).
+In the latter part of the decade, Thai boxers returned to dominance with Knockout CP Freshmart and Wanheng Menayothin winning titles and staying undefeated for some time.